 Which certificates must be legalised?

-If required as attachments to residence permit or citizenship applications, certificates of family ties must be legalised if issued by authorities of countries other than Finland, Sweden, Norway, Denmark or Iceland.
-Also Estonian population register documents issued in English do not need to be legalised.
+If required as attachments to residence permit or citizenship applications, certificates of family ties must be legalised, unless they have been issued by authorities in one of the Nordic countries or in an EU Member State.

 Such certificates include certificates of marriage and registered partnership.
 Death certificates and certificates of guardianship must also be legalised.
 Legalisation is a standard procedure applicable to foreign documents.Legalisation is a way of ensuring that the party issuing the certificate is entitled to do so under the laws of the issuing country and that the issued document contains the appropriate information and is valid in the country of issue.

 To fill in the application, you need Acrobat Reader.
 You can download the programme for free here.
 You can fill in the PDF-form online straight away or download the form to your computer and continue filling in the application later.

 There are some parts of the form I don’t know how to fill in.
 Can I leave these blank?